Rio Gold Winner Park Relaxed As Top 10 Lead Olympic Golf Showdown - UrduPoint

 The three Rio medallists, Park In-bee, Lydia Ko and Feng Shanshan will tee off together in a signature group when the Olympic women's golf tournament begins at Kasumigaseki Country Club on Wednesday

-Kawagoe, Japan, (APP - UrduPoint / Pakistan Point News - 2nd Aug, 2021 ) :The three Rio medallists, Park In-bee, Lydia Ko and Feng Shanshan will tee off together in a signature group when the Olympic women's golf tournament begins at Kasumigaseki Country Club on Wednesday.
+Kawagoe (APP - UrduPoint / Pakistan Point News - 3rd Aug, 2021 ) :The three Rio medallists, Park In-bee, Lydia Ko and Feng Shanshan will tee off together in a signature group when the Olympic women's golf tournament begins at Kasumigaseki Country Club on Wednesday.

 Unlike the men's event, where none of the Rio medallists qualified, the entire 2016 women's podium are back for another crack at Games glory.